Macroscopic production of highly nuclear-spin-polarized molecules from IR-excitation and photodissociation of molecular beams: Production of spin-polarized H 2 (isotopes) from formic acid IR excitation and photodissociation

 Cazzoli et al.~\cite{cazzolidcood} measured the hyperfine constants $\chi_{gg}$ and calculated $M_{gg}$ (see cc-pCVQZ calculation) using a semi-experimental equilibrium geometry.
-The fact that the values of the spin-rotation constants are much smaller compared to the quadrupole constants, makes it difficult to determine them from experimental spectra.
 Figure~\ref{fig:HCOOH}(c,d) shows the hyperfine beats of the $2_{21}$ state which is initially rotationally polarized.
 The values of the hyperfine constants are $a_Q=-152.85$ kHz, $a_S = 0.24$ kHz, and $C_D = -2.85$ kHz.
-The 8.8\% of the population has been transferred to the $m_J = -2$ state, at $t_0 = 20$ ${\rm \mu s}$.
+The 8.8\% of the population has been transferred to the $m_J = -2$ state, at $t_{max} = 20$ ${\rm \mu s}$.
 This state is always fully nuclear-spin-polarized (Fig.~\ref{fig:HCOOH}(c,d)).

-Finally, the photodissociation cross section of formic acid at 248 nm, for the ${\rm CO\, +\, H_2 O}$ channel, is ${\sim}10^{-20}$ cm\textsuperscript{2}~\cite{singleton,maeda}, about 1000 times smaller than the CH\textsubscript{2}O cross section.
-Therefore, a buildup cavity will be needed for the red-shifted photodissociation laser, at ${\sim}350$ nm (for 2 IR photons) or ${\sim}450$ nm (for 4 IR photons), to absorb a large percentage of the photolysis light.
+We have described the production of spin-polarized molecular photofragments from the IR-excitation and photodissociation of molecular beams, with rates that may approach the IR-photon production rates of ${\rm 10^{21}\, photons\, s^{-1}}$.
+Details on the production of spin-polarized H\textsubscript{2} and H\textsubscript{2}O isotopes, from CH\textsubscript{2}O and CH\textsubscript{2}O\textsubscript{2}, have been given.
+The production rates of such method are mainly limited by the efficiency of the IR-excitation, and UV-photodissociation, and trapping steps.
+We have given arguments that the efficiencies of these steps can be high, however since the scale is so far beyond what has already been demonstrated, proof-of-principle demonstrations of these are necessary to verify to what extent they can be achieved.
+The point of this paper is to motivate such experimental demonstrations.
+In addition, future improvements in the power of IR and UV lasers will allow further increases in the production rates of this method.